-Term Definition Aerodrome Any area of land, water (including the frozen surface thereof), or other supporting surface used or designated, prepared, equipped, or set apart for use either in whole or in part for the arrival and departure, movement, or servicing of aircraft, and including any buildings, installa¬tions, and equipment in connection therewith.
+Term Definition Aerodrome Any area of land, water (including the frozen surface thereof), or other supporting surface used or designated, prepared, equipped, or set apart for use either in whole or in part for the arrival and departure, movement, or servicing of aircraft, and including any buildings, installations, and equipment in connection therewith.
 Aircraft Any machine capable of deriving support in the atmosphere from the reactions of the air.
 Aircraft Movements Aircraft landings and take offs.
 Airport An aerodrome in respect of which a Canadian aviation document is in force.
 Airport Manager The duly authorized representative in charge of the airport.
 Airport Traffic All traffic on the maneuvering area of an airport and all aircraft flying in the vicinity of an airport.
 Airside That area of an airport intended to be used for activities related to aircraft operations and to which public access is normally restricted.
 Airside Vehicle Operator's Permit (AVOP) Means a document issued by the airport manager certifying that the person named therein is authorized to operate vehicles in an airside area.
 Apron That part of an aerodrome, other than the maneuvering area, intended to accommodate the loading and unloading of passengers and cargo, the refueling, servicing, maintenance, and parking of aircraft, and any movement of aircraft, vehicles, and pedestrians to allow execution of those functions.
 Airport Traffic All aircraft, vehicles, equipment and pedestrians using the apron of an airport.
-AVOP DA Airport Vehicle Operators Permit with restrictions to specific movement (Apron) areas.
-AVOP D Airport Vehicle Operators Permit with restrictions to limited manoeuvring areas (taxiways, crossing runways).
-AVOP DX Unrestricted Airport Vehicle operators permit to all airside areas of the airport.
+AVOP DA (Apron Only) Airport Vehicle Operators Permit with restrictions to specific movement (Apron) areas.
+AVOP D (Taxiway crossing 18/36 and Aprons ONLY) Airport Vehicle Operators Permit with restrictions to limited maneuvering areas (taxiways, crossing runway 18/36 Only).
+AVOP DX (All Areas) Unrestricted Airport Vehicle operators permit to all airside areas of the airport.
 Blind Transmissions A transmission from one station to another when two-¬way communication cannot be established and it is believed that the called station can hear transmissions, but is unable to transmit.
 Controlled Airport An airport at which an air traffic control unit is provided.